roiacult/BackdropLayout/README.md

 `app:menuDrawable` : drawable shown when BackdropLayout is in close State

-`app:menuDrawable` : drawable shown when BackdropLayout is in open State
+`app:closeDrawable` : drawable shown when BackdropLayout is in open State

 `app:animationDuration` : duration of swiping front layout